MS269/evcard-analytics-next/README.md

 ## Prerequisites

-Setup Evcard Analytics NestJS Server
+Setup Evcard Analytics NestJS Server and copy Auth Token logged on the console

 ## Installation